Mette Frederiksen: 2022 Russian invasion of Ukraine

-Following the 2022 Russian invasion of Ukraine, Frederiksen's government initiated political talks with the five main political parties of the Folketing (Social Liberal Party, Socialist People's Party, Venstre, and Conservative People's Party), and presented the "National Compromise on Danish Security Policy" on 4 March 2022, in which a significant increase in Danish defence spending, an emergency allocation of DKK 7 billion for the Danish defence, a plan for independence from Russian gas, and a referendum on the Danish EU defence opt-out were presented.
+Following the 2022 Russian invasion of Ukraine, Frederiksen's government initiated political talks with the five main political parties of the Folketing (Social Liberal Party, Green Left, Venstre, and Conservative People's Party), and presented the "National Compromise on Danish Security Policy" on 4 March 2022, in which a significant increase in Danish defense spending, an emergency allocation of DKK 7 billion for the Danish defense, a plan for independence from Russian gas, and a referendum on the Danish EU defense opt-out were presented.
 The country will gradually increase defense spending to 2% of GDP by 2033 (as agreed within NATO), which corresponds to an increase in annual defense spending of around 18 billion DKK ($2.65 billion).

 On 21 April, together with Spanish Prime Minister Pedro Sánchez, she visited Ukraine's capital Kyiv and President Volodymyr Zelenskyy.
 At the meeting, Frederiksen promised an increase in arms and military aid to Ukraine by 600 million DKK, bringing the total Danish aid to 1 billion DKK.
 Denmark has previously sent 2,700 M72 LAW light anti-tank weapons to the Ukrainian army.

+On 24 February 2025, Frederiksen said she does not believe Russian President Vladimir Putin "wants peace in Ukraine" and expressed doubts about US President Donald Trump's attempts to negotiate a peace deal in the Russia-Ukraine war, saying that "I understand that many people think that a peaceful solution or a ceasefire sounds like a good idea, but we run the risk that peace in Ukraine is actually [could be - ed.] more dangerous than the war that is going on now."

 European Union

-In 2020, Frederiksen was labeled "Denmark's most eurosceptic PM in a long time" by the Danish online newspaper Altinget, as she has often criticised the EU's response to the COVID-19 pandemic, and their vaccine program.
+In 2020, Frederiksen was labelled "the most euroskeptic [Danish] Prime Minister in history" by the Danish online newspaper Altinget.
+Due to the COVID-19 pandemic and the 2022 Russian invasion of Ukraine, however, she "transformed from a skeptic into a strong advocate of [EU] cooperation".
+Scholars and observers have since identified a marked reorientation in Frederiksen's EU policy.

 During the 2022 referendum on the EU defense opt-out, Frederiksen campaigned against maintaining the opt-out.
 Following the abolition of said opt-out, Frederiksen stated that she had no intentions of seeking the abolition of the remaining opt-outs.
 She had previously, as justice minister, supported the abolition of the judicial opt-out in the 2015 referendum.

+In late 2024 she dropped Denmark's long-standing objection to EU-level borrowing to help finance common defence procurement, and on 3 June 2025 announced that Denmark would no longer align with the informal "Frugal Four," arguing that rearming Europe must take precedence in EU budget negotiations.
+While backing joint borrowing for defence-related purposes, Frederiksen has since opposed extending common EU debt more broadly, maintaining a narrower fiscal scope for such instruments.
+Frederiksen has linked this shift to Europe's deteriorating security environment and has urged accelerated EU action on Ukraine and continental defence.